Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 >Such smartcards can also be used for multi-signature transactions.

-NFC payment cards could additionaly be leveraged through ZKP
+NFC payment cards could additionaly be leveraged through ZKP.

-The initiated recovery notifications will enable the users to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.

 ### Ecosystem Fit